 - Our work on “A Total Error Framework for Digital Traces of Human Behavior on Online Platforms” is now published in Public Opinion Quarterly (arxiv also has the extended version of the TED-On freamework).

-- We are running a season of talks on Computational Social Science in the GESIS “Meet the Experts” series.
-Recordings will be made available via YouTube.
+- Recordings from the Computational Social Science talks in the GESIS “Meet the Experts” series are available via YouTube.

 - A Perspective paper with Katharina Kinder-Kurlanda has been published in Frontiers in Big Data (open access): Acknowledging Data Work in the Social Media Research Lifecycle.